Printz Board

-Priese Prince Lamont "Printz" Board (born September 11, 1982) is an American record producer, songwriter, and singer best known for his work with Black Eyed Peas and being a member of the production group Bucky Johnson.
-In addition, Board has worked with DJ Mustard, CeeLo Green, Mark Ronson, Fergie, and John Legend, among others.
+Priese Prince Lamonte "Printz" Board (born September 11, 1982) is an American record producer, songwriter, and singer best known for his work with Black Eyed Peas and being a member of the production group Bucky Jonson.
+In addition, Board has worked with DJ Mustard, Katy Perry, CeeLo Green, Mark Ronson, Fergie, BTS, Smallpools and John Legend, among others.

 Early life

 Printz is from Columbus, Ohio but moved to Los Angeles at age 10.
-As a trumpeter, he explored the parameters of jazz and music that instigated his journey from his hometown, where music legends like Jimi Hendrix, Bob Marley, The Eagles and P-Funk stoked his imagination.
-Relocating to San Diego State College, he had to decide between a career in music or soccer.
-Staying in music, he added classical greats to his eclectic mix of musical influences.

 Career

-After migrating to Los Angeles, he met a band that needed a keyboard player.
-Over time this band evolved into the group Black Eyed Peas.
-Printz has been an essential part of this hit-making machine.
-He was the co-writer of songs like "Where is the Love", "Don’t Phunk with My Heart", and "Meet Me Halfway".
+After moving to Los Angeles, Printz became a member of a band who would eventually go on to become the Black Eyed Peas.
+Printz's co-wrote the songs "Where Is the Love?", "Don’t Phunk with My Heart", and "Meet Me Halfway".
 Besides his co-writing for the Black Eyed Peas, he is the musical director commanding the band's live stadium shows.
 In 2001, Board founded the production company Beets & Produce, Inc., publishing through Atlas Music Publishing.
 In 2007 Board and his fellow music group Bucky Jonson released the album The Band Behind The Front on the BBE label.

 The inspiration to start his solo career came with the Black Eyed Peas taking a break in 2011.
-As the artists each took their own separate paths, Printz took the one that he had been thinking of taking for a while.
-In the fall of 2013, Printz stepped forward to launch his solo project, kicking things off with packed LA and NYC secret shows at the Roxy and S.O.B.’s respectively.
+As the artists each took their own separate paths, Printz chose the one that he had been thinking of taking for a while.
+In the fall of 2013, Printz decided to launch his solo project, beginning with LA and NYC secret shows at the Roxy and S.O.B.’s respectively.
 He brought on a surprise guest – Natasha Bedingfield - for a special duet of "Mountains".
 In the span of several months, Printz released an EP Pre-Games, singles "#1" (debut at No.11 in the UK Urban Charts) and Hey You (which was prominently placed in a national Pizza Hut commercial) performed at SXSW, opened for CeeLo Green and Lionel Richie, and received features/premieres on MTV Buzzworthy, USA Today, MetroLyrics, and Singersroom.
 In the same year Printz Board was one of the top finalists in Macy’s iHeart Radio Rising Star contest.